MicrosoftDocs/azure-devops-docs/release-notes/2020/includes/repos/sprint-173-update.md

 &nbsp;<img src="../../media/173-pipelines-1-0.png" alt='default-branch-name' width="500">

 Note: if you don't enable this feature, your repositories will be initialized with Azure Repos's default name.
-Right now, that default is "master".
-To honor Microsoft's commitment to, and customer requests for, inclusive language, we'll be joining [industry peers](https://github.com/github/renaming) in changing this default to "main".
+Right now, that default is **master**.
+To honor Microsoft's commitment to, and customer requests for, inclusive language, we'll be joining [industry peers](https://github.com/github/renaming) in changing this default to **main**.
 That change will occur later this summer.
-If you want to keep using "master", you should turn on this feature now and set it to "master".
+If you want to keep using **master**, you should turn on this feature now and set it to **master**.